paranim/pararules/README.md

   then:
     session.insert(Player, X, 0.0)
 ```

-Not only does this read more nicely, it may actually be faster.
-This is because, by specifying the condition there, pararules can run the condition earlier, rather than wait until all facts are matched and the `then` block is fired.

 You can add as many conditions as you want, and they will implicitly work as if they were combined together with `and`: